babel-utils/babel-plugin-tester/CONTRIBUTING.md

 ## Committing and Pushing Changes

-Please make sure to run the tests before you commit your changes.
-You can run `npm run test:update` which will update any snapshots that need updating.
-Make sure to include those changes (if they exist) in your commit.
+Please make sure to run the unit _and integration_ tests before you send your PR.
+You can do so by running `npm run test:all`, which will run all possible tests.
+On some Windows/WSL systems, the concurrent integration tests can be unstable, so set the environment variable `NO_CONCURRENT=true` to run the tests serially (which will be slow) if you encounter strange errors.

+Also, this project comes with Husky git hooks that run unit tests, linters, and formatters on the source before each commit.
+To prevent your contributions from being rejected, avoid circumventing these git hooks.

 ## Help Needed

-Please checkout the [the open issues][issues]
+Please checkout the [the open issues][issues].

-Also, please watch the repo and respond to questions/bug reports/feature requests!
+Also, please watch the repo and respond to questions, bug reports, and feature requests!
 Thanks!

 <!-- prettier-ignore-start -->